robototes/robototes-website/README.md

         * `feat` A minor feature.
 Often times this is also a feature request on Github, so use `feat/issue_id_number_here`.
             Alernatively, if it is not filed as a feature request, just use a descriptor like `feat/reallyawesomefeature`
         * `junk` An experimental branch.
-These should generally not be merged, and are for experimentation that can be implemented correctly later on a `feat` or `wip` branch
+These should generally not be merged, and are for experimentation that can be implemented correctly later on a `feat`, `bug`, or `wip` branch
     * Write tests for the results you want from your code (as many as needed, for as many situations as possible, no matter how unlikely)
+    We use [mochajs](//mochajs.org/) and [chaijs](//chaijs.com/), so follow their documentation for how to write tests
     * Write the actual code (with comments)
     * Make sure the code passes the tests
     * Optimize the code (make code gooder)
-    * Have at least one experienced programmer review your changes
-    * When you're done, commit your changes, merge the branch, and push to the git repository:
+    * When you're done, commit your changes, and push to the git remote:
     ```
         git commit -m "Detailed commit message goes here."
-        git checkout production
-        git merge branch-name-goes-here
-        git branch -d branch-name-goes-here
-        git push origin master
+        git push origin <branch-name>
     ```
-    * Once a feature is stable and production-ready, triage it and push it to the git repo on the `production` branch
+    * Once a feature is stable and production-ready, triage it and submit a pull request to `master`
     * Our [Travis CI](//travis-ci.org/robototes/robototes-website/) will build and test the project based off the settings in .travis.yml
+    * If all tests pass, have at least one experienced programmer review your changes, and accept the pull request
     * Now setup the server with the updates by pulling from the repository or using a code deployment tool
     * And last of all, [reward yourself](//www.rinkworks.com/stupid/)